All-out war: Israel pounds Gaza after militants infiltrate in a large-scale attack

 Netanyahu's office says his security cabinet met and decided to shut off electricity and gas Israel supplies to Gaza and to block the import and export of goods through Israel's border crossing.

 In Gaza City, morgues and hospitals overflowed with families seeking news about their relatives.
-The streets were dark.
+The streets were dark Saturday night.

 Local humanitarian worker Yousef Hammash, associated with the Norwegian Refugee Council (NRC) in Gaza, talked to NPR from Jabalia Refugee Camp.
 "We are now entirely unprepared and uncertain about how we could continue our humanitarian work the next day with a new contingency plan," he said, as the sound of bombardments echoed from his phone.